supreethr23/LLMOps-Hands-On-Lab/Instructions/lab-03.md

 > - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
 > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

+# Review

+In this lab, you have performed  the following tasks:

+- Evaluated Chat Flow Performance and Robustness
+- Deployed and Managed RAG Flow to an Online Endpoint

 ### You have successfully completed the lab.